 Either the official shield and wordmark or, at a minimum, the Tulane University horizontal wordmark by itself, should appear prominently on all external publications and mailings.
 The official shield and wordmark in Tulane green must appear prominently on all Tulane websites and other electronic publications.

 There are applications in which the TU shield can be used as a graphic element by itself.
-In printed material, the shield can be used alone as a design element but the Tulane University horizontal wordmark must be printed elsewhere in the same piece.
+In printed material, the shield can be used alone as a design element but the Tulane University horizontal wordmark should be printed elsewhere in the same piece.
 For promotional materials such as cups and key chains, the TU shield can be used by itself but when practical the wordmark can be included on a reverse side or other position.
-Other graphic elements are also available in the branding style guide and can be downloaded through ResourceSpace.
+Refer to the guidelines detailed in the usage and restrictions page for more information on sizing, proper spacing, etc. Other graphic elements are also available in the branding style guide and can be downloaded through ResourceSpace.

 Contact firstname.lastname@example.org for assistance and artwork.